tbreloff/MetaPkg.jl/README.md

 - The `branch` section (label not necessary) will track those packages all on the same branch, doing a `Pkg.checkout` all to the same branch.
 - Use alternate branches by adding one or more `metabranch => pkgbranch` mappings.
 Adding a branch name (without the `=>`) will **always** check out that branch.

 Now that the requirements are defined, we'll load this meta package.
-Familiar commands are available: `add`, `rm`, `checkout`, and `free`:
+Familiar commands are available: `add`, `rm`, `checkout`, and `free`.
+Note that you can test out what will happen without actually changing anything by calling `MetaPkg.dry_run()` at the beginning.

 ```julia
 julia> using MetaPkg